-Selecting Fluid domain has the following effects:
+Selecting default has the following effects:

-- In General Heat Transfer application mode 1, convection is enabled and the velocities taken from the Turbulence Model application mode. - General Heat Transfer application mode 2 is deactivated. - The density in the Turbulence Model application mode is taken from the active General Heat Transfer application mode.
+In General Heat Transfer application mode 1, convection is enabled and the velocities taken from the Turbulence Model application mode.

+- General Heat Transfer application mode 2 is deactivated. - The laminar and turbulent kinematic viscosities are taken from the Turbulence Model. - The density in the Turbulence Model application mode is taken from the active General Heat Transfer application mode.

 The last point is to ensure that the same fluid model applies to both the active application modes, for example if you have selected Ideal gas from the Fluid type list in the General Heat Transfer application mode.

 There is also a boundary group, wall, available in the Boundary Settings dialog boxes of the General Heat Transfer application modes.
-This group setting for General Heat Transfer application mode 2 appears in Figure .
+This group setting for General Heat Transfer application mode 2 appears in Figure 7-17.